Jord000/wax-frontend/README.md

 ## Backend Repository

-The backend code for this project can be found in the https://github.com/Jord000/wax-api
+The backend code for this project can be found in the https://github.com/GatefoldWax/wax-supabase.git GitHub repo.

 ## Features